-West Yost provided preliminary and final design of one of the largest cured-in-place-pipe (CIPP) projects in the US, to rehabilitate approximately 44,700 feet of sewer using an innovative liner material (iPlus®).
+West Yost provided preliminary and final design for one of the largest cured-in-place-pipe (CIPP) projects in the U.S., to rehabilitate approximately 44,700 feet of sewer using an innovative liner material (iPlus®).
 The trunk line is 42-inches to 60-inches in diameter and runs under major streets, residential backyards, creeks, a freeway, through protected wetlands, and near many homes, schools, and businesses.
-Approximately 3,000 feet of the Franklin Trunk is also included in the project.
-The portion of the Franklin Trunk to be rehabilitated is 33-inch diameter sewer reinforced concrete pipe.
+Approximately 3,000 feet of the Franklin Trunk was also included in the project.
+The rehabilitated portion of the Franklin Trunk was 33-inch diameter sewer reinforced concrete pipe

-The award-winning Central Trunk Sewer Rehabilitation Project, to rehabilitate approximately 44,700 feet of sewer, is the largest CIPP project in the country.
+The award-winning Central Trunk Sewer Rehabilitation Project, to rehabilitate approximately 44,700 feet of sewer, is the largest cured-in-place-pipe (CIPP) project in the country.